matthew-brett/dash-grant/case_for_support.md

 experience of teaching data science to life-scientists.
 By doing this, we hope to seed a community that can build and expand on this teaching experience, that is currently very rare.
-We have also selected teachers who have extensive experience of running distance learning courses in life-sciences, to guide our use of learning environments, and improve our interactions with students.
-In this way we hope to make the best possible combination of experience to build balanced, well-designed courses in this new field.
+We have also selected teachers who have great experience of running distance learning courses in life-sciences, to guide our use of learning environments, and improve our interactions with students.
+We designed our team to give the best possible combination of experience in order to build balanced, well-designed courses in this new field.

 Our development and consulting resources are to support the community of